SamuelWas/SamuelWas/README.md

 <br />

-Hi,I'm Samuel William🙌, a Software Engineer with three years of experience, specializing in backend development.
+Hi, I'm Samuel William, a Software Engineer with three years of experience, specializing in backend development.
 Holding a Bachelor's degree in Information Systems from UFMG, I bring a focused approach to problem-solving.
 My expertise lies in unraveling complexities and promoting task automation to enhance productivity, using primarily Javascript, Python, and Elasticsearch.

 In my role as a software engineer, I have a proven track record in delivering high-quality software solutions that meet the diverse needs and compliance requirements of the public sector.
 My commitment extends to creating scalable, efficient, and highly usable solutions.
 I am dedicated to innovation and have a genuine passion for accelerating projects through technology.